BawdyAnarchist/quBSD/Future_Development.md

 reclone_zroot
 	- All that complication should simply be "is the ROOTENV on or off?
 Do the diff if off, otherwise fallback to presnap if off"

 You can probably bring seclvl=3 for gateways now.
-Also I dont think gateway require restarts anymore on qb-edit

 qb-connect
 	- I feel like it should be looked over, but then again, maybe not.
 Control jail seems to handle much of what's needed.